druenooyen/Rowly/README.md

 - As a user, I want to be able to view a list of all the workouts in my workout log.
 - As a user, I want to be able to flag workouts that are personal bests or significant milestones.
 - As a user, I want to be able to see the total number of workouts completed, total distance rowed and total time rowed.
 - As a user, I want to be able to see my current personal bests.
+- As a user, I want to be prompted with an option to save my logbook to a file when selecting quit from the menu.
+- As a user, I want to be prompted with an option to open my saved logbook from file upon starting the application.